prediqtiv/prediqtiv.github.io/tweets/README.md

 ## Wishlist

-* 2017-04-15 ~ Use Twitter API code here to do search and other jighevel queries in Twitter
+* 2017-04-15 ~ Use Twitter API code here to do search and other high level queries in Twitter
 	* https://mashe.hawksey.info/2016/08/keeping-your-twitter-archive-fresh-and-freely-hosted-on-github-pages/
 	* https://script.google.com/d/1E3MlTiAgsjVHdSExaYoOCd0-WEXwKAJGpB8Pjd8ReALs2JxN0aGVtST7/edit?usp=drive_web

 ## To Do

+* 2017-04-30 ~ shutdown faster
+* 2017-04-30 ~ Delete all test triggers after a test
 * 2017-04-29 ~ Add Twitter/token data??
 * 2017-04-29 ~ Cleanup elapsed time display
 * 2017-04-15 ~ If not all tweets gathered, run again to gather just the missing ones